boyvinall/linuxkit-builder/README.md

 This will build everything, including a sample image.

-- Once the image is built, you can run a VM with `make run`
+- Once the image is built
+  - you can run a VM from inside the container with `make run`
+  - if you have qemu installed locally, you can alternatively run `make run-local`

-- Once the VM is running, you might want to kill qemu with `docker exec -ti builder pkill qemu` - or, from a getty console, you can run `poweroff`.
+- Once the VM is running, you can shut it down from a getty console with `poweroff`.

 ## Notes